xianghui/javascript101/content/lessons/1-3-functions.md

 function does not have the reference to the original variable so it cannot initialize the variable to point to another object (or another value).
 This is similar to the case for Java.
-For example, if you invoke a method and supply an ArrayList, you can change the contents of the ArrayList, but you cannot pass the
+For example, if you invoke a method and supply an ArrayList, you can change the contents of the ArrayList, but you cannot assign it to another value.

 ```javascript
 var globalObj = { var1: 'OLD_VALUE' };